-In this section, we compare the improved algorithm to the original algorithm [45] in the simulation of the contact angle hysteresis on geometrically rough surfaces.
+of values.
+The highest (lowest) stable contact angle is termed the advancing (receding) angle Θ_a (Θ_r).
+The contact angle hysteresis $\Delta \Theta = \Theta_a - \Theta_r$ is an important quantity and determines many properties of the rough surface.
 To simulate the hysteresis process, we consider the quasi-static spreading of a drop as volume of the drop is gradually increased (advancing) or decreased (receding).
 We compute the equilibrium state of the drop after liquid is added or extracted in each time step.
+Theoretically, in each period, when the volume of the droplet is increasing (decreasing) gradually, the apparent contact angle should be approaching to the advancing (receding) angle.